albuskes/4180final_proj/README.md

-# ECE 4180 Final Project : Movement-based Controller
+# ECE 4180 Final Project : Gesture-based Controller
 ### Arthur Buskes and Saikanam Siam
 Our movement-based control system allows users to control a character in a videogame without using the conventional joystick and buttons.
 This opens the doors to play videogames for disabled folks without the physical body parts to operate a standard video game controller or the fine motor skills required.
 The idea started as just the accelerometer aspect, which would be used to activate a "throwing" motion for a Pokemon game.
 However, the project evolved to include motion detection to embody more of an "embedded systems" idea.
 In addition, this improved controller will allow more functionality and expanded purpose for the disabled.